 If SolusVM Master details are provided in the configuration file, then you can also unsuspend the VPS directly from the SolusVM Master.

 WhitelistingIf you need to allow your customer to run mass mailing campaigns, mailing lists, etc, it is quite easy to whitelist their VPS.
-Simply add their VEID to the following files:
+Simply add their VEID to one (or several) of the following files:

 /nodewatch/scripts/smtp_whitelist – for smtp connections

 /nodewatch/scripts/ssh_whitelist – for ssh connections

 To whitelist multiple VPS, add one VEID per line.